Satellite downlink scheduling problem: A case study: Conclusions

 In this paper, we formalised the satellite downlink scheduling problem and proposed a flexible solution approach separating the details of the problem-specific constraints from the optimisation mechanism.
 That significantly simplified the design and implementation of optimisation meta-heuristics.
 We tested several standard search techniques, including GRASP, Ejection Chain, Simulated Annealing and Tabu Search, and chose Simulated Annealing as the most efficient algorithm.

 Our heuristic achieved very promising results comparing to the solutions obtained by the currently implemented method.
-For situations and problem instances where downlink scheduling was oversubscribed, the number of unsuccessful downlink requests was reduced twice.
-Although many of unsuccessful downlinks could have been 'background' acquisitions, the increase in the downlink throughput was significant and could be used for generating additional imagery products, increasing the number of customers, and thus increasing the company's profit.
-Moreover, our algorithms produced solutions with lower, on average, total tardiness.
+For situations and problem instances where downlink scheduling was oversubscribed, the number of unscheduled downlink requests was halved.
+Although many of unsuccessful downlinks could have been `background' acquisitions of little importance, the increase in the downlink throughput was significant and could be used for generating additional imagery products, increasing the number of customers, and thus increasing the company's profit.
+Moreover, our algorithms produced solutions with lower total tardiness, on average.

 This research shows how a complicated model can be combined with modern optimisation heuristic methods in such a way that the resulting system is easy to use and maintain.
 The proposed approach gives an opportunity to handle other variations of the problem as well as potential additional constraints without re-implementing the optimisation part, which is a vital requirement of industrial systems.
-Hence, our study provides an excellent example of the use of simple management science ideas to enhance the operational efficiency and cost savings of an important real life optimisation problem.